by Ricky Toledano

 So, I thought, is an act of superstition a mistrust of the Order that governs this Universe?

 “Superstition is just a response to fear.
 Its act has no logic in doing so.
-It is not a ritual, which is an action – be it physical, oral or mental – deliberately establishing a relationship with reality greater than that of the individual.
+It is not a ritual, which is an action – be it physical, oral or mental – that deliberately establishes a relationship with reality greater than that of the individual.
 There are rituals practiced by religious traditions, such as singing, praying and meditating.
 And as actions, they will produce results: the first is a connection with All that there is – Ishvara; the second is peace of mind.
 But it may be that a ritual can be made of a series of practices to calm an individual’s anxiety and fear.
-In such case, the ritual may not make sense or be executed with logic, but it calms the person, which has its own validity,” she explained, with the exactitude I’ve grown to know and which would have been digested much more smoothly than the one I offered when directly inquired.
+In such case, the ritual may not make sense or be executed with logic, but it calms the person, which has its own validity,” Gloria explained, with the exactitude I’ve grown to know and which would have been digested much more smoothly than the one I offered when directly inquired.

 The night’s silence was that of the river flowing nearby and I am happy to say that only one ghost managed to get past the lemon and chilis hanging by the doorway.

 “Who knows?”
 I had responded distractedly; I was in too much awe of the beauty and the significance of the land around me.
 But finally laying my head to rest, awaiting sleep, I saw how dangerous the ghost of doubt is as it entered the room and my mind.
 In the morning I would explain to them that it does not matter if the story is true or not.
 Many friends still send me articles and videos of the scientists “proving” that there was indeed an ancient land bridge between the Subcontinent and Sri Lanka and that it had been constructed artificially, as if to infer some veracity to the story in which the animals came together to help construct the bridge so that their army could take Lord Rāma to defeat Evil and save Sita.
 I realize how fascinating the premise of a true story might be, as well as how irresistably alluring it might be for scientists of all kinds to take an analytical look at literary phenomena – be it Moses parting the waters of the Red Sea or any of the many magical moments contained in the puranas – but it is not the historicity of such stories that gives them value.
 The transformative power of literature has another purpose and one that is just as imperative as that of science in the quest for knowledge, and it is one that transcends the duality of fiction and nonfiction: it is the cultivation of wisdom, and all that ensues when one learns to discipline the mind to deal not only with others but with one’s very own self in life.
 Without such self-knowledge, even the most brilliantly intelligent and talented, such as the demon-king Rāvana, become examples of how unwise and enslaved are those unable to relinquish their ego.
-It is for this very reason that I say to you with great joy that it is impossible to know the story that is the Rāmāyana without discovering how to be a hero and how to be free in one’s very own life.
+It is for this very reason that I say with great joy that it is impossible to know the story that is the Rāmāyana without discovering how to be a hero and how to be free in one’s very own life.